bkavlak/dockerdemo/README.md

 # Docker Demo

-This is an Ubuntu Image that includes the geemap package and more that are used in GIS applications.
+This is an Ubuntu Image that includes the common GIS python packages.
 You can find the full package list below:

 *light tag:*